cissic/cissic.github.io/_posts/2022-09-06-dolphin-does-not-read-bashrc.md

 author:
 - cissic
 date: '\<2022-09-08 Thu\>'
-description: Not presented description included in the final document
 tags: linux git bash
 title: 'How to make Dolphin read settings in `~/.bashrc`'
 ---